Skip to content ↓

 • The cultural environment of the school is a warm and caring one created so that students may thrive

-• Student successes are celebrated in as many ways as possible; posters around the school, achievement assemblies and celebration evenings all help to show students how they are valued as individuals.
+• Students' successes are celebrated in as many ways as possible; posters around the school, achievement assemblies and celebration evenings all help to show students how they are valued as individuals.
 It is always heart-warming to see students celebrating the achievements of their peers.

 • Displays celebrate and value both academic and extra-curricular achievements throughout the school.